 Listen up!
 Procrastination is a big mistake!
 Why put off the future of a sleek, flat, bikini-wearing, defined stomach for a few weeks of discomfort?
 Understanding the truth about pain, taking advantage of modern pain management, and setting yourself up with ample recovery time and support will make for a successful recovery.

-The pain during tummy tuck recovery does not outweigh the amazing results afterward.
+The pain during tummy tuck recovery does not outweigh the amazing results afterward, and men and women who’ve had the procedure give it a 96% Worth It rating on RealSelf.com.
 Keep in mind, the human psyche is extremely masterful at dramatizing a painful recovery scene before we have experienced the event.
 The truth is, nothing about the tummy tuck recovery is excruciating.

 The discomfort after a tummy tuck comes not from the incision, which will actually be numb for some time, but from the muscle tightening.
 Patients find normal activities such as standing up straight, walking up stairs, and getting out of a seated position or bed uncomfortable because the core muscles are sore after being sewn together from the breast bone to the pubic bone.